Become a Qualified Security Assessor (QSA)

 - Apply as a firm for qualification in the program;

-- Provide documentation adhering to the Validation Requirements for Qualified Security Assessors (QSA) v.
+- Provide documentation adhering to the Qualification Requirements for Validated Security Assessors (QSA) v.
 2.0

 - Qualify individual employees, through training and testing, to perform the assessments; and